tom-b13/schofield/docs/Epic K - API Contract and Versioning.md

 A logging interface declares the two event types `etag.enforce` and `etag.emit` for use at precondition check and header emission points.
 **Refs:** STEP-2, STEP-4; U14, U15

+6.1.17 Guard not mounted on any GET/read endpoints
+The precondition guard must be excluded from all GET/read routes across resources (runtime and authoring).
+Refs: STEP-2; S4

+6.1.18 Guard is DB-free and import-safe
+The guard module must import no repositories or DB drivers at module scope; importing the guard must succeed with no DB driver installed.
+Any allowed ETag helper imports occur lazily inside guard functions.
+Refs: STEP-2; U19

+6.1.19 Handlers contain no inline precondition logic Mutation handlers must not parse/normalise/compare If-Match, nor construct precondition problem responses; those concerns live only in the guard.
+Refs: STEP-2; U18

+6.1.20 Stable problem+json mapping for preconditions
+The guard centralises error mapping: missing If-Match → 428 with code PRE_IF_MATCH_MISSING; mismatched If-Match → existing route status (409 or 412) with code PRE_IF_MATCH_ETAG_MISMATCH.
+Shapes remain invariant.
+Refs: STEP-2; E8, E9

+6.1.21 OpenAPI declares If-Match as a required request header on write routes All in-scope write endpoints declare If-Match as a required header parameter (e.g., FastAPI Header(..., alias="If-Match", convert_underscores=False)), with enforcement still in the guard.
+Refs: OpenAPI; STEP-2

+6.1.22 Guard uses only public ETag APIs
+The guard may only call documented, public app.logic.etag helpers; no private/import-path internals are allowed.
+Refs: STEP-1, STEP-2; U19

+6.1.23 Diagnostic headers emitted via the central emitter On document reorder precondition failures, X-List-ETag and (when applicable) X-If-Match-Normalized are attached by the shared header-emission/diagnostics utility, not handcrafted in handlers.
+Refs: STEP-4; O4; N7

+6.1.24 CORS request header allow-list includes If-Match CORS configuration must allow the If-Match request header so browsers can send it on writes (e.g., Access-Control-Allow-Headers: If-Match).
+Refs: STEP-2; E1, E2

+6.1.25 Guard responses participate in CORS
+Early guard failures (e.g., 428/409/412) must still include the CORS headers configured for the API so browsers can read diagnostic headers and problem bodies.
+Refs: STEP-2; U13

+6.1.26 No repository calls before guard success
+Route pipelines must be ordered such that repository/DB access occurs only after guard success (short-circuit on failure).
+Refs: STEP-2; U18, U19

 # 6.2.1.1 Runtime screen GET returns domain + generic tags (parity)

 **Given** a runtime JSON GET for a screen, **when** the request succeeds, **then** the response includes both headers and they carry the same value.